tikv/client-py/README.md

 ## Install

-This package requires Python 3.6+.
+This package requires Python 3.6+ and pip 19+.
+Currently only supports MacOS (x86_64 and aarch64) and Linux in x86_64 with GLibc >= 2.12.

 ```
 pip3 install tikv-client